Vivek-singh-23/project1-nexus/README.md

 1) Navigate to the login page.
 2) Enter your username and password.
 3) Click the login button.
-4) Follow any on-screen instructions or error messages.

 2.4 Screenshots
 ![login](https://github.com/Vivek-singh-23/project1-nexus/assets/155513459/a8dfee21-7b77-4a9a-a146-deba293e7d4e)